Pompeo Girolamo Batoni (Lucca 1708 – Rome 1787)

 Oil painting on canvas, Meekness by Pompeo Girolamo Batoni (Lucca 1708 – Rome 1787), 1752.
 One of Batoni's most exquisite works.
 A young woman cradling a lamb traditionally personifies the third Beatitude from the Sermon on the Mount - 'Blessed are the meek; for they shall inherit the earth (Matthew 5:4) and the source is decribed in Cesare Ripa's Iconologia (1618) as La mansuetudine.
 With its pendant, Purity of Heart (NT 138295, perhaps commissioned by, or given to, Sir Matthew's brother, the Reverend Utrick Fetherstonhaugh, who was a member of the party in Rome.
 There is an autograph replica in a Private collection, Rome.

 Possibly commissioned by the Reverend Utrick Fetherstonhaugh, or for him by his elder brother, Sir Matthew; ? on his death without issue left back to the 2nd Bt.?; early 19th-century hanging-plans, in the Saloon: “8.
-Love (a Portrait) Pompeo Battoni” [upper register, to left of chimneypiece, with George III as an overmantel]; [not cleaned by H. R. Bolton in 1849]; 1874 inventory, in the Saloon, as one of: “2 Paintings Love & Innocence”; thence by inheritance and descent until bought from the family in 1976.
+Love (a Portrait) Pompeo Battoni” [upper register, to left of chimneypiece, with George III as an overmantel]; [not cleaned by H. R. Bolton in 1849]; 1874 inventory, in the Saloon, as one of: “2 Paintings Love & Innocence”; thence by inheritance and descent until bought from the family with the help of a grant from the Purchase Grant Fund, 1976.